 by the qualifying date may be given handicaps at the Management

 - A Closed Championship consisting of both singles

-and doubles events shall be held at the end of the normal playing season.
+and doubles events may be held at the end of the normal playing season.

 No player may enter the Closed Championships unless he or she has played

 in at least 25% of league matches played at the date of closing for